Freddie Mac turns first annual profit since 2006

 The company, which has drawn a cumulative $71.3 billion in aid from the Treasury, has already paid back $23.8 billion for the government aid that has kept it afloat.

-Freddie Mac and its larger sibling, Fannie Mae FNMA.OB, were taken over by the government in 2008 as losses on souring loans mounted.
+Freddie Mac and its larger sibling company, Fannie Mae FNMA.OB, were taken over by the government in 2008 as losses on souring loans mounted.

 While losses have eased as the housing market has picked up, the firms still face an uncertain future.
 Many lawmakers and the Obama administration think the two government-controlled companies should eventually be shut down.